gitenter/gitenter/capsid/README.md

 (Try to set it in a local way to link to `gitar/target/*.jar` in the `pom.xml` of `capsid`.
 Not successful yet.
 May refer to [here](https://stackoverflow.com/questions/2229757/maven-add-a-dependency-to-a-jar-by-relative-path) or [here](https://maven.apache.org/settings.html) more carefully some other day.)

-### Lombok

-To make Lombok work with the IDE, you need to not only add Lombok to `pom.xml`, but also setup the IDE dependency path.

-Navigate to the Lombok `.jar` folder (`.m2/repository/org/projectlombok/lombok`) and `sudo java -jar lombok-1.16.18.jar`, then a GUI will be opened.
-Through the GUI, `specify Location...` and choose the STS execusion path (in my case `/opt/sts-bundle/sts-3.9.0.RELEASE/STS`), then `Install/Update`.
-Restart STS and the generated getters and setters works in eclipse `Outline`.

 ## Development

 ### STS